junxit/us-congress-bills-113/bill.md

 ---
 legis-num: H.R.
 1412
-congress: 113th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Thirteenth Congress of the United States of America
+session: At the First Session
+chamber:
 ---

 # H.R.
 1412

-That the bill from the House of Representatives (H.R.
-1412) entitled “An Act to improve and increase the availability of on-job training and apprenticeship programs carried out by the Secretary of Veterans Affairs, and for other purposes.”, do pass with the following

-*Strike all after the enacting clause and insert the following:*
+> To amend title 38, United States Code, to extend certain expiring authorities affecting veterans and their families, and for other purposes.

 ## § 1.
 Short title